deepaklearner/sample_cypher/contractor_cid_nid_defect_v1.2.md

+Q1. suppose i have a pandas dataframe having 5 records.
+I want to check the value in a column and run a validation for it. how to do that using python
+Q2.
+What is apply?
+Q3. i want to add a check if in column age value is > 30 then add 100 to it

-suppose i have a pandas dataframe having 5 records.
+Q1. suppose i have a pandas dataframe having 5 records.
 I want to check the value in a column and run a validation for it. how to do that using python

 Sure!
 Here's an updated example with four columns, each having different types of data that you might want to validate.